Serge Oulon: Response

 Oulon's abduction occurred in the same month as two prominent television commentators and well-known critics of the military junta, Adama Bayala and Kalifara Séré; Séré worked for the television channel BF1 which, like L'Événement, had been temporarily suspended by the Superior Council for Communication in June 2024.
 Like Oulon, both men were taken from locations in Ouagadougou.
 Local media suggested that the men may have been forcibly conscripted into the Burkinabé armed forces, and also reported that the kidnaps were being praised on pro-Traoré social media accounts.

 The Professional Media Organisations, an alliance of Burkinabé independent media outlets, denounced the disappearances of Oulon, Bayala, and Séré, citing it as "proof that the press in Burkina Faso is the subject of harassment and intimidation".
 The Media Foundation of West Africa expressed its "deep outrage" at news of Oulon's abduction.

 Internationally, Reporters Without Borders concluded it was highly likely that the Burkinabé government was involved in Oulon's disappearance, and called on them to immediately release him, citing his "professionalism and integrity".
 The Committee to Project Journalists similarly called on Burkinabé officials to do what they could to ensure the safe returns of Oulon, Bayala, and Séré.

+Two years after Oulon's disappearance, a joint statement by human rights organisations including Human Rights Watch, Amnesty International, Observatoire Kital, the Observatory for the Protection of Human Rights Defenders and Reporters Without Borders called on Burkinabé authorities to "urgently account" for Oulon.